INEFFABLEJATIN/2d-to-3d-convertor/README.md

-then link will be created , go to the link then at the end write /docs this will load the page , before that you will not see the fastapi page. then model.stl will be generated in outputs folder upload the file on [Link Text](https://viewstl.com ) you will be able to see the 3d model
+then link will be created , go to the link then at the end write /docs this will load the page , before that you will not see the fastapi page. then model.stl will be generated in outputs folder upload the file on [viewstl](https://viewstl.com ) you will be able to see the 3d model

 if any error you found , tell me or fix it .